HCT goes to the well with 'Joseph' musical

 “It’s just a lot of fun,” Nielsen said of the musical.
 “You’ll leave with a lot of great tunes in your head.
 It’s a really light, happy evening.”

-Initially scheduled to be its second show of the 2022-23season, “Joseph” emerges as HCT’s season opener after multiple illnesses within the cast forced postponement of its initially scheduled opener, “Glorious!
+Initially scheduled to be its second show of the 2022-23 season, “Joseph” emerges as HCT’s season opener after multiple illnesses within the cast forced postponement of its initially scheduled opener, “Glorious!
 The True Story of Florence Foster Jenkins,” in October.
-That production is scheduled to reappear as HCT's final production in June of 2023.
+That production is scheduled to appear as HCT’s final production in June 2023.

 Given the nature of the play, Nielsen sees “Joseph” as the perfect substitute to ring in the holiday season.